inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 - If your prefix is made up of multiple words or acronyms (such as the `fibo-loan-loan-mod` example above), use hypens and not underscores.
-There is no particular reason for this preference (i.e. both are fine), it's just to maintain consistency across all of our vocabs.
+There is no particular reason for this preference (i.e., either would be fine), it's just to pick one to maintain consistency across all of our vocabs.

 - Try to avoid existing commonly used prefixes if possible.
 Use [prefix.cc](http://prefix.cc/) to check if your preferred prefix is already in common use; but just be aware